StarLegacy/StarLegacy.Wiki/Misc/Mob Defenders.md

 # Mob Defenders
 Mob Defenders stop mobs from spawning within 50 blocks of the sign.

-Note: This machine does NOT need any power to operate.
+> This machine does not need any power to operate.

 ## Multiblock
 ### Materials Required
 ```